chinapedia/wikipedia.abstract.en/Page/Islamism.md

 Islamic State of Iraq and the Levant

-Territoires_de_l'Etat_islamique_juin_2015.png's territory, in grey, at the time of its greatest territorial extent in May 2015]] "The Islamic State", formerly known as the "Islamic State of Iraq and the Levant" and before that as the "Islamic State of Iraq", (also called by the Arabic acronym _Daesh_), is a Wahhabi/Salafi jihadist extremist militant group which is led by and mainly composed of Sunni Arabs from Syria and Iraq.[306]
+'s territory, in grey, at the time of its greatest territorial extent in May 2015]] "The Islamic State", formerly known as the "Islamic State of Iraq and the Levant" and before that as the "Islamic State of Iraq", (also called by the Arabic acronym _Daesh_), is a Wahhabi/Salafi jihadist extremist militant group which is led by and mainly composed of Sunni Arabs from Syria and Iraq.[306]
 In 2014, the group proclaimed itself a caliphate, with religious, political and military authority over all Muslims worldwide.[307] , it had control over territory occupied by ten million people[308] in Syria and Iraq, and has nominal control over small areas of Libya, Nigeria, and Afghanistan.[309][310]
 (While a self-described state, it lacks international recognition.[311]) ISIL also operates or has affiliates in other parts of the world, including North Africa and South Asia[312][313]

 Originating as the _Jama'at al-Tawhid wal-Jihad_ in 1999, ISIL pledged allegiance to al-Qaeda in 2004, participated in the Iraqi insurgency that followed the invasion of Iraq by Western coalition forces in 2003, joined the fight in the Syrian Civil War beginning in 2011, and was expelled from al-Qaeda in early 2014, (which complained of its failure to consult and "notorious intransigence"[314][315]).
 ISIL gained prominence after it drove Iraqi government forces out of key cities in western Iraq in an offensive in June that same year.[316]
 The group is adept at social media, posting Internet videos of beheadings of soldiers, civilians, journalists and aid workers, and is known for its destruction of cultural heritage sites.[317]
 The United Nations (UN) has held ISIL responsible for human rights abuses and war crimes, and Amnesty International has reported ethnic cleansing by the group on a "historic scale".
 The group has been designated a terrorist organisation by the UN, the European Union (EU) and member states, the United States, India, Indonesia, Turkey, Saudi Arabia, Syria and other countries.